codesinger/shu/doc/shu-manual.md

 #### shu-match-find-unqualified-class-names ####
-shu-match-find-unqualified-class-names *class-ht* *token-list* *proc-classes* *log-buf* [Command]
+shu-match-find-unqualified-class-names *class-ht* *incl-ht* *token-list* *proc-classes* *log-buf* [Command]

 Go through all of the tokens looking at any unquoted token that is in the hash table of unqualified class names.
 When an instance of a class name is found, check to see it it is preceded by "::", ".", or "->".  "::" indicates that it is probably qualified.  "." or "->" indicate that it is probably a function name.

 Check also to see if it is followed by ")" or "[", which probably indicates that it is a variable name.

-Next, check to see if it is preceded by "#include".
+Next, check to see if it is wrapped in an #include statement.

 If it survives all of those checks, it is probably an unqualified class name, in which case its token-info is pushed onto a list.
-The list is the return value of this function.
+The list is one of the values returned from this function.
 Since each token-info is pushed onto the list, the list is returned in reverse order.  i.e., the last token in the file is the first in the list.

 At this point it is possible to visit each token in the list, which is in reverse order in the file, look up each token, and insert in front of it its qualifying namespace.

+The other return value from this function is the count of the number of unquoted tokens that were looked up in the hash table of all of the class names, *class-ht*..

+The actual return value from this function is a cons cell whose car is the symbol search count and whose cdr is the list of tokens that represent unqualified class names to be qualified.